Published

 - Complete paperwork and close

-How to choose a 2% commission realtor
+How to choose a 2% commission agent

 You can find low commission agents by using a free agent matching service.
 Many of these services quickly connect you with multiple agents, making it easy to compare your options.
 They also typically vet realtors, which can help ensure you get a high-quality agent, even at a discount.